awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 **Check the network access control list \(ACL\) for the subnet\.**

-The network ACLs must allow inbound and outbound traffic from your local IP address on the proper port\.
-The default network ACL allows all inbound and outbound traffic\.
+The network ACLs must allow inbound traffic from your local IP address on port 22 \(for Linux instances\) or port 3389 \(for Windows instances\)\.
+It must also allow outbound traffic to the ephemeral ports \(1024\-65535\)\.

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Subnets** and select your subnet\.
+1. In the navigation pane, choose **Subnets**\.

-1. On the **Description** tab, find **Network ACL**, and choose its ID \(acl\-*xxxxxxxx*\)\.
+1. Select your subnet\.

-1. Select the network ACL\.
-For **Inbound Rules**, verify that the rules allow traffic from your computer\.
-Otherwise, delete or modify the rule that is blocking traffic from your computer\.
+1. On the **Network ACL** tab, for **Inbound rules**, verify that the rules allow inbound traffic from your computer on the required port\.
+Otherwise, delete or modify the rule that is blocking the traffic\.

-1. For **Outbound Rules**, verify that the rules allow traffic to your computer\.
-Otherwise, delete or modify the rule that is blocking traffic to your computer\.
+1. For **Outbound rules**, verify that the rules allow outbound traffic to your computer on the ephemeral ports\.
+Otherwise, delete or modify the rule that is blocking the traffic\.

 **If your computer is on a corporate network**
 Ask your network administrator whether the internal firewall allows inbound and outbound traffic from your computer on port 22 \(for Linux instances\) or port 3389 \(for Windows instances\)\.